megvii-research/BBN/README.md

 ## BBN: Bilateral-Branch Network with Cumulative Learning for Long-Tailed Visual Recognition
 Boyan Zhou, Quan Cui, Xiu-Shen Wei*, Zhao-Min Chen

 This repository is the official PyTorch implementation of paper [BBN: Bilateral-Branch Network with Cumulative Learning for Long-Tailed Visual Recognition](https://arxiv.org/abs/1912.02413).
+(The work has been accepted by [CVPR2020](http://cvpr2020.thecvf.com/))

 ## Main requirements